Notifications

 Best Practices

 The notification process works by leveraging Firebase Cloud Messaging (FCM).
-This system works in a way, that it delivers notifications to devices that entitle for receiving notifications.
+This system delivers notifications to devices that entitle for receiving notifications.

 Last updated